 How do I sign up for the payroll deduction option?

 First, make sure that your hiring department entered your assistantship appointment on the Banner system.
-Then complete the application form to purchase a university sponsored insurance policy and submit it to the Student Medical Insurance Office.
+Then select the domestic or international GA, GTA, GRA plan on the Aetna enrollment site to purchase the university-sponsored insurance policy, or contact the Student Medical Insurance Office for assistance.

 If my assistantship doesn't begin until later in the year, can I start the payroll deduction then?